-This Friday just so happens to fall on the 13th, so we’re already feeling the creepy vibes.
+Next Friday (Aug.
+13) just so happens to fall on the 13th, so we’re already feeling the creepy vibes.
 Friday the 13th is traditionally associated with bad fortune, but these fun ideas will help make it a lucky day.

 Host a campfire party

 The forecast for Friday is looking warm.
-Get outside and finally put that firepit to good use by roasting marshmallows and telling spooky stories around the “campfire.”
+Get outside and finally put that fire pit to good use by roasting marshmallows and telling spooky stories around the “campfire.”
 If it ends up raining, take the party inside.
-Dim the lights and have each member of your family share their most horrifying tale (mine would include that time I left a full Starbucks drink on the roof of my SUV).
+Dim the lights and have each member of your family share their most horrifying tale.

 Create a good luck charm